JavokhirbekMirzaakbarov/SOFTWARE-DESIGN-AND-ALGORITHMS/docs/5-design-patterns/hometask.md

 ![img.png](img/shipper_being_decorated.jpg)

 :::note
 You may not strictly follow every UML-diagram.
-If you want to replace some design pattern to another one, which you think fit better, or you suppose some pattern is redundant here you may not use it (please, add comments why it's redundant).
+If you want to replace some designs pattern to another one, which you think fit better, or you suppose some pattern is redundant here you may not use it (please, add comments why it's redundant).
 In case of implementation `Shipment` and `Shipper` classes as `Singletons` you may face with issue where `Singleton` can't play role of Base/Abstract class.
 In such case you can consider using composition instead of inheritance or just to not make those classes as `Singletons` at all.
 :::

+## Evaluation criteria

+2. Only the step 1 is completed.
+3. Steps 3 and 4 are not completed.
+4. The last step is not completed.
+5. All the steps are completed.